-Welcome to Blooducation.
-These podcasts are an educational resource delivering up to date knowledge on a broad range of haematology topics that we hope will be useful for the haematology FRCPath exams and continuous professional development.
-We will be releasing more content over time, aiming to bring you the latest updates from experts in the field.
+Welcome to Blooducation!
+These podcasts are an educational resource delivering up to date knowledge on a broad range of haematology topics that we hope will be useful not only for those revising for the haematology FRCPath exams but also for continuous professional development for all haematologists.
+We will be releasing more content regularly, aiming to bring you the latest updates from experts in the field.

-Suzy Morton is a haematology consultant at the Queen Elizabeth Hospital, University Hospitals Birmingham and NHS Blood and Transplant.
+Dr Suzy Morton is a haematology consultant at the Queen Elizabeth Hospital, University Hospitals Birmingham and NHS Blood and Transplant.
 She works predominantly in transfusion medicine and non malignant haematology.
-She has a keen interest in education and regularly teaches doctors at all levels as well as medical students and allied healthcare professionals.
-She is the transfusion representative on the West Midlands Specialty Training Committee for haematology and the educational lead for haematology SpRs at QEHB.
+She has a keen interest in education and teaches doctors at all levels as well as medical students and allied healthcare professionals.
+She is the transfusion representative on the West Midlands Haematology Specialty Training Committee and the educational lead for haematology SpRs at QEHB.
 She is the transfusion representative on the BSH education committee and sits on the NBTC education working group.
-Suzy runs a Twitter account aimed at delivering transfusion education on the handle @TransfusionWM
+Suzy runs a Twitter account aimed at delivering transfusion education; you can follow her @TransfusionWM

-For more information about the podcasts and your hosts, Dr Helen Parry and Dr Suzy Morton, listen to our “episode zero”.
+For more information about the podcasts and your hosts, please listen to our “episode zero” (see top of page).